Sales & Support: +1 (480) 360-6463

 Physical Therapy Aide Job Description Template

 With our applicant tracking system, you can use this Physical Therapy Aide Job Description Template to attract qualified candidates, hire the employees you see fit, and save a lot of time.
-Feel free to add whatever duties and other responsibilities you think are necessary for this job description and post them to job posting sites.

 What is a Physical Therapy Aide?

-A Physical Therapy Aide is also known as a PTA, they provide non-medical assistance to physical therapists who treat patients.
-Their duties include preparing treatment rooms, cleaning equipment, scheduling appointments, and assisting patients with limited mobility.
-PTA’s can be employed in clinics, care facilities, or hospitals.
+A Physical Therapy Aide also known as a PTA, provides non-medical assistance to physical therapists who treat patients.

 When interviewing candidates for this position, keep an eye out for those who have strong organizational skills and are able to perform tasks independently.
-We even have some recruiting strategies that might help you attract the best candidates.
-Always avoid candidates who lack interpersonal skills.

 Related Job Titles for Physical Therapy Aide